Skim by Section

 Hawaiian Vibes

-The vibrant colors of these kabobs and enticing aroma will transport you to a tropical paradise!
+The vibrant colors of these kabobs and mouthwatering aroma will transport you to a tropical island.

 You'll love how the ingredients layer together.
 They almost look like Hawaiian totem poles!